scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 could clone the entire execution environment that another researcher did.
 And from there be able to very the claims of the project and investigate other execution on different data.
-The container based record described, we hope, will allow a better standard environment control accross repeats and reproductions, which is a very hard battle currently for all simulation management tools.
+The container based record described, we hope, will allow a better standard environment control across repeats and reproductions, which is a very hard battle currently for all simulation management tools.
 Operating System, Compilers and Dependencies variations are the nightmare of reproducibility tools because the information is not fully